No ratings yet

 Instructions

-• In the bowl of a stand mixer, add 1½ cups warm water (about 120 degrees F) and sprinkle on the yeast to activate.
-Let stand for 5 minutes, until foamy.
+• Add warm water to the bowl of a stand mixer and sprinkle the yeast on top.
+Let stand for 5 minutes until foamy.

-• In a separate bowl, whisk together 3½ cups (420 grams) of the bread flour, salt and baking powder.
-Reserve the remaining 1 cup (120 grams) of flour.
+• In a separate bowl, whisk together 3½ cups (420 grams) of the bread flour, salt, and baking powder.
+Reserve the remaining 1 cup (120 grams).
+Add the sugar and flour mixture to the mixer fitted with the dough hook and mix on low to combine.
+Add the softened butter one tablespoon at a time.

-• Add the remaining 1 cup bread flour and continue mixing until a smooth, elastic dough forms, about 5 to 7 minutes.
-The dough should pull away from the sides of the bowl but still feel sticky to the touch.
+• Add the reserved flour and mix until a smooth, elastic dough forms, about 5 to 7 minutes.
+The dough should pull away from the bowl sides and feel tacky but not sticky.

-• Gather the dough into a rough ball, place it back in the mixing bowl, and cover with a clean kitchen towel or plastic wrap.
-Let rise in a warm place for 1 hour, or until doubled in size.
+• Shape into a ball, return to the bowl, cover, and let rise in a warm place for 1 hour until doubled in size.

-• Punch down the dough and divide into 12 equal portions (about 3 ounces each).
-Use a kitchen scale to ensure rolls are the same size.
-Roll each piece into a smooth ball by cupping your hand and moving it in a circular motion on the counter.
+• Punch down the dough.
+Divide into 12 equal portions (about 3 ounces each).
+Roll each into a smooth ball and arrange in a lightly greased 9-inch by 13-inch baking dish in three rows of four.

-• Meanwhile, preheat the oven to 400 degrees F and position a rack in the center.
+• Preheat the oven to 400 degrees F with a rack in the center.

 Notes